Wild Flower Report ¦ Mammals ¦ Birds ¦ Cacti ¦ Shrubs and Trees ¦ Topo Map

 McDowell Mountains - Scottsdale, Arizona

 In human terms this tragedy will take several generations to overcome.
-Even now after seven years, hundreds of scorched saguaros stand as reminders.
+Even now after twelve years, scorched saguaros stand as reminders.
 Other saguaros, still alive, are battling chronic infections that invaded through burn wounds.
 But on nature's time scale the succession is proceeding rapidly with brittle bush leading the way.
-On Lousley Hill in December 2002 entire hillsides were densely covered with 40 to 60 cm tall brittle bush shrubs - spring time in this area will, as a result, be briliant yellow with all of the flowers.
+On Lousley Hill in December 2002 entire hillsides were densely covered with 40 to 60 cm tall brittle bush shrubs - spring time in this area will, as a result, be brilliant yellow with all of the flowers.
 Many other shrubs and trees are also regenerating well, some having sprouted from fire-resistant root crowns.
 Jojoba, foothill palo verde, and ratany were all found with vigorous regrowth.
 This regrowth is aided in part by the fertilizer contained in the ashes left by the fire.

 The summit of Lousley Hill provides a surprisingly good view of various mountain ranges at all compass directions: